Bolivian Ram Cichlid (Mikrogeophagus altispinosus) Species Profile & Care Guide

 |TDS||18 - 179|

-Origins of the Bolivian Ram Cichlid
+Natural Habitat of the Bolivian Ram Cichlid

 The Bolivian Ram Cichlid originates in the Rio Mamore near the mouth of the Rio Guarpore river at Trinidad, the Guarpore Basin at San Ramone, the mouth of the Igarape river at Guarjara-Mirim, and in Flood plains below Todos Santos in Bolivia and Brazil in South America.